Our site may be slower due to heavy traffic from automated "bots" and AI crawlers. We're working to fix this.

 Collapse Overview

-Over the years, he has received numerous teaching awards as a teacher in the School of Pharmacy, School of Medicine and School of Dentistry including Long Awards in the School of Pharmacy, Excellence of Teaching Awards in the School of Dentistry, Kaiser Teaching Awards in the School of Medicine as well as Distinction in Teaching Award from the UCSF Academic Senate.
-Also Dr. Mitrovic has received an honorary Doctorate from University of Kragujevac Republic of Serbia.
+Dr. Mitrovic cares deeply for students from underresourced populations and has mentored numerous high school students, undergraduate students, and UCSF graduate students from the underresourced communities.
+In addition, he has also mentored numerous postdoctoral fellows, residents, and junior faculty to help them excel as educators and professionals.
+For his work in education, Dr. Mitrovic has received numerous awards and honors, including Long Awards in the School of Pharmacy, Excellence of Teaching Awards in the School of Dentistry, Kaiser Teaching Awards in the School of Medicine, the Distinction in Teaching Award from the UCSF Academic Senate, and an honorary Doctorate from University of Kragujevac, Republic of Serbia.

 Collapse Research